 ● The Editorial Board must disclose any conflicts of interest and preclude business needs from compromising intellectual and ethical standards.

-● The Editorial Board must always be willing to publish corrections, clarifications, retractions and apologies when needed.
+● The Editorial Board must always be willing to publish corrections, clarifications, retractions, and apologies when needed.

 International Standards for Reviewers:

-Reviewers of EU-JER are also expected to meet the international standards for reviewers when they accept review invitations.
+Reviewers of EU-JER are also expected to meet the international standards for reviewers when they accept to review invitations.

 ● Reviewers must keep information pertaining to the manuscript confidential.